3 Sales Organization Structures For High-Performance Sales Teams

 - You have much less control over how your brand is represented in the market because it’s highly dependent upon each individual rep’s style.

 - Because everyone does everything, it’s difficult to keep track of key sales metrics and benchmarks

-You can apply the assembly line structure to your sales team.
-Your raw materials are essentially your prospective customers, who are cultivated and refined during the sales cycle.
-The assembly line typically breaks down a sales force by function into four different groups:
+You can apply a service line sales force structure to your team.
+Your raw materials are your prospective customers, who are cultivated and refined during the sales cycle.
+The assembly line typically breaks down a sales force by function into three or four different groups:

 - Account Executives (AEs): Responsible for closing the deal.
 They call up qualified leads, give demos, manage objections, move the deal forward, and ultimately try to close the deal.

-- Customer Success team: Once a deal is closed, new customers are passed on to this team.
-They’re focused on account management and keeping customers happy, increasing lifetime value (LTV) for each customer.
+- Customer Success Team: Once a deal is closed, new customers are passed on to this team.
+They’re focused on onboarding, account management and increasing lifetime value (LTV) for each customer.
+They use customer success software to automate most of the tasks.
 They also help upsell customers to higher plans.

 In his book, Predictable Revenue, Aaron Ross breaks down one assembly line model you can use to structure your sales team:

-The assembly line allows your sales team to specialize among different functions and roles.
+The assembly line lets your sales team specialize in different functions and roles.
 Each step of the sales cycle has a dedicated team.
-As customers walk through the funnel—from leads, to qualified opportunities, to new customers—they’re passed on to the next team.
+As customers walk through the sales funnel—from leads, to qualified opportunities, to new customers—they’re handed off to the next team.

-You can dive right in, and see what’s up with your SDR team—whether an individual member of the team simply isn’t converting quality leads, or whether it’s a more global problem.
-You could institute further training and data-driven coaching, to boost SDRs up to 50% of leads qualified rate, and hit your broader sales goals.
-Looking at the segmentation of your funnel is one of the most powerful ways to fine-tune the engine of your sales machine.
+You can dive into your CRM and see what’s up with your SDR team—whether an individual team member simply isn’t converting quality leads, or whether it’s a more global problem.
+You could institute further training and data-driven coaching, to boost SDRs up to 50 percent of leads qualified rate, and hit your broader sales goals.
+Looking at the segmentation of your funnel is one of the most powerful ways to create a more effective sales team.